Skip to content

 Brushless Motor

-A brushless motor, or BLDC motor, is a type of electric motor that consists of a rotor and a stator.
+A brushless motor, or BLDC motor, is a type of electric motor that consists of a rotor and a motor shaft stator.
 Unlike brushed motors, it doesn’t have brushes and commutators.
-Instead, it uses electronic commutation to control the motor’s operation.
+Instead, it uses electronic commutation to control the motor’s operation, providing enhanced performance metrics, including acceleration.

 The working principle of a brushless motor is based on the electromagnetic interaction between the rotor and the stator.
 The stator contains multiple coils, which are strategically energized with electricity.
-As the current flows through these coils, it creates a magnetic field.
+As the current flows through these coils, it creates an electromagnetic field and a rotating magnetic field.
 The rotor, on the other hand, consists of permanent magnets.
 When the magnetic field of the stator windings interacts with the rotor’s magnets, it creates a rotational force.

-To control the motor, sensors are used to detect the position of the rotor.
+To control the motor, hall sensors are used to detect the position of the rotor.
 This information is then sent to an Electronic Controller, which determines the timing and sequence of the current flowing through the stator coils.
-By precisely controlling the current, the motor can rotate at desired speeds and in the desired direction.
+By precisely controlling the current, the motor can orchestrate the rotation of the rotor at desired speeds and in the desired direction.

 brushless motor construction